rena-w/SW-FINAL-PROJECT/README.md

 ## Part 2 results
+### One-Sample t-tests

+### Chi-Square Goodness-of-Fit
+If the tests fail to reject H0 for all 10 categories being tested, meaning that the proportions of short, medium, and long words is the same across the board, then that is statistical evidence that the genre of an article has no bearing on the amount of long words in its headline.

 # ANALYSIS
 *This is where you can go into more detail about what the results mean, and what significance they hold in relation to the subject area and the question you set out to answer.*